 In fact, you may not want to specialize in a specific niche topic at all in the early stages of your freelance writing career.
 Gaining experience should be your first priority.

 “The Riches Are In The Niches”

 You can earn more by specializing, by becoming an “expert” in your topic or industry.
 Why?
-Businesses are willing to pay a higher rate to writers who understand their industry and their audience.
+Prospective clients are willing to pay a higher rate to writers who understand their industry and their audience.

 Plus, specializing helps you write faster.
 Besides the knowledge in your head, you’ll develop a bank of abundant research resources you can draw on in your writing.
 And the quicker you can write, the higher your hourly rate will be.

 Also, having a freelance writing niche gives you a starting point in your marketing strategy.
 You’ll know which businesses to pitch and what writing services to offer them.